Everything You Need to Know About Remodeling Recessed Lighting

 Homeowners who want to change the look of existing recessed lighting can usually change the trim without needing to replace the housing.
 This is called retrofitting.

-What To Consider When Deciding To Add Recessed Lighting
+What to Consider When Deciding To Add Recessed Lighting

-There are a host of factors to consider when planning to add recessed lighting to an existing home, from what function the lighting will perform to the style of light that will work with the architecture of the home, as well as project cost and more.
+As you move ahead and consider recessed lighting options, you’ll have a few factors to consider.
+These range from the function the lighting will perform to the style of light that will work best with the architecture of the home, as well as project cost and more.

 Function